erpin10/CIND820/README.md

 - RAI-MDS 3.0 clinical quality measures
 - COVID-19 Incidence and Death Rate <br>

 Additionally, this study will be exploring the use of machine learning for prediction within the domain of nursing home quality.
-Thus, this study has an addition research question as follows:
+Thus, this study has an addition research question as follows: <br>

 2. Through utilization of machine learning techniques, is it possible to predict the outpatient emergency department rate for long-stay patients utilizing long-stay nursing home quality measures?
 ### Data
 Nursing home demographics and attributes are from: